 A tender "meaty" sautéed portobello mushrooms recipe combined with fresh spinach, garlic, and tamari.
 Such an easy, satisfying side dish.
-Or pair it with brown rice or quinoa for a meal!
-(Gluten-free + oil-free option.)
+Or you can pair it with brown rice or quinoa for a meal!
+(Vegan, gluten-free, oil-free option.)

 Portobello mushrooms are wonderful.
-They are so tender, "meaty", and nutrient-rich.
+They're so tender, "meaty", and nutrient-rich.

 They can also be a great plant-based steak substitute.
 (But with dietary fiber and no cholesterol!)